rendfall/pokemon-viewer-3d/README.md

-# Pokemon Viewer 3D
+# Pokémon Viewer 3D

+> Three-dimensional presentation of Pokémons in `three.js`

 Very early version of model viewer with plenty of bugs.
-Many of models needs to revalidate materials and rewrite paths.
+Many of models need to revalidate materials and rewrite paths.
 So far only `Charizard` is available...

 # Known issues